 This prompt is going to test your ability to be specific and to elaborate on your descriptions.
 For the first descriptive paragraph, I am going to ask you to use those same elements to describe one location.

-You will go to the fountain in front of Alexandria Hall and describe it.
+You will go to Guinn Auditorium and describe it.

-Your topic sentence will state what you are describing and the impression that you have of it.
+Your topic sentence will state what you are describing and the impression that you have of its appearance.
 This will be a single sentence.